 Printable recipe for Burmese Tofu (AKA Chickpea Tofu)

 - 2 cups chickpea flour (PACKED*)

 - 1/4 teaspoon turmeric (optional for color and flavor)

 - 2 cubes vegetable bouillon (or sub out 4 cups of water for veggie broth) or a teaspoon of salt

 - Line a rectangle pan or casserole dish with parchment paper.
 Then, in a large pot, boil 4 cups of water or vegetable stock.
-Add the boullion cubes if using.
+Add the bouillon cubes if using.

 - Meanwhile, combine the chickpea flour, turmeric (if using), and 2 cups of cold water.
 Whisk until smooth.

 - When the 4 cups of water/stock comes to a ROLLING boil, carefully stir in the chickpea mixture.
 IMPORTANT: the water MUST be at a rolling boil before this step!

 - Pour the mixture quickly into your prepared pan and spread out evenly with a spoon.
 It will start to set up right away.

 - Let cool to room temperature before chilling in the fridge for an hour.
 After chilling, cut up the tofu as desired for easy storage.

 Store your tofu in the fridge.
 It will leech water as it sits and gets firmer over time.
 Simply drain out the water periodically.

 One of my Instagram friends told me it does fine in the freezer, just thaw it in the fridge before using.
 I've never tried as I always eat it up quickly!